 His band T-4-2 was signed to Columbia Records, and he performed with the platinum-selling group, Information Society.
 Complimenting his work in popular music he has contributed to many high-profile video game projects including Rayman Raving Rabbids, Aliens vs. Predator 2: Primal Hunt, Richard Garriott’s Tabula Rasa, American McGee’s Alice, X-Men: The Official Game, and Big Hero 6: Battle in the Bay.
-Will’s work has also been heard on television shows including American Ninja Warrior, Building Alaska, NFL Total Access, and Hap and Leonard.
+Will’s work has also been heard on tv shows including American Ninja Warrior, Entertainment Tonight, Building Alaska, NFL Total Access, and Hap and Leonard.

-Will has spent over thirty years in the music and software industries.
-He served as Audio Director at the videogame company Ion Storm and some of the time there is recounted in the book, Masters of Doom by David Kushner and in the PC Gamer Magazine feature The History of Ion Storm by Rick Lane.
-He was Co-Founder and Audio Director at Third Law Interactive, later moving on to create his own audio production company and has been a featured lecturer at Southern Methodist University’s Guildhall and The Art Institute of Austin.
+He served as Audio Director at the video game company Ion Storm, and some of his time there is recounted in the book, Masters of Doom by David Kushner, and in the PC Gamer Magazine feature, The History of Ion Storm by Rick Lane.
+He was Co-founder and Audio Director at game developer, Third Law Interactive, later moving on to run his own audio production company for over a decade.
+Will has been a featured lecturer at Southern Methodist University’s Guildhall and The Art Institute of Austin.

-Will was CEO and Director of 3x5 Health/Argus One Systems Corporation, delivering real-time point-of-care decision support software, enabling private and public health entities to monitor, rapidly detect, and respond to outbreaks and health events.
+Will was CEO and Director of 3×5 Health/Argus One Systems Corporation, delivering real-time point-of-care decision support software, enabling private and public health entities to monitor, rapidly detect, and respond to outbreaks and health events.
 The system was deployed in South Texas, monitoring public school student health over many years.
 In 2012, it was instrumental in the early detection and management of influenza in the city of Laredo, Texas.

-Will was one of the top Photon (the first laser tag game) players in the world and in 1986 appeared on ABC’s news show 20/20 and in Seventeen Magazine.
+He was one of the top Photon (the first laser tag game) players in the world and in 1986 appeared on ABC’s news show 20/20 and in Seventeen Magazine.

-He now lives in Austin, Texas with his wife, Michelle, and their three children.
+Will lives in Austin, Texas with his wife, Michelle, and their three children.